 - Balanced Core Strategy – Invest at least $5,000 and get a blend of long-term and income strategies.

 You can learn more about these strategies at Fundrise’s website.

 My Experience with Fundrise

-So far, this article has been focused on returns, but I’d also like to share my overall thoughts after three years of investing with Fundrise.
-Here are some of the key points.
+So far, this article has focused on returns, but I’d also like to share my overall thoughts after three years of real estate investing with Fundrise.
+So here are some of the critical points.

-- Stability – The past three years have seen huge ups and downs for the stock market.
-Meanwhile, my investment with Fundrise has been very calm and stable.
+- Stability – The stock market has seen huge ups and downs during the past three years.
+Meanwhile, my real estate investment with Fundrise has been very calm and stable.